Augertron/eblearn/trunk/README.txt

           default install directory of macports, then
           /opt/local/include will contain the macports versions of packages.

-    * (??)
-Remove a problematic memcpy (??)
-          o Edit the file "eblearn/eblearn/tools/src/DataTools.cpp"
-          and locate the only instance of "memcpy" in that file and comment it.
-As far as I can tell its not used at all anyway.
-Including this line seems to corrupt memory somewhere and the boost directory iterator doesn't properly terminate, producing a seg fault.

     * Build eblearn
           o At this point, you can use the standard instructions to